Skip to content

 Don’t forget to try the coconut mini-pancakes.
 They are cheap and delicious.

-Discover the temples in Luang Prabang
+Discover the temples

 Vat May Souvannapoumaram

-Wat Mai Suwannaphumaham, also called Wat Mai or Wat May, is a Buddhist temple built at the turn of the 18th century, it is the largest temple in Luang Prabang.
+Wat Mai Suwannaphumaham, also called Wat Mai or Wat May, is a Buddhist temple built at the turn of the 18th century.
+It is the largest temple in Luang Prabang.

 Wat Nong Sikhounmuang